-With a Master’s in Economic and social administration (AES) and after graduating from the IAE Pau-Bayonne, Philippe Gérard worked for twenty years in retail before taking over his first Bureau Vallée franchise in Bègles in 2016.
+Holder of a Master’s degree in Economic and Social Administration, graduate of the IAE Pau-Bayonne, Philippe Gérard worked for twenty years in the retail sector before taking over his first Bureau Vallée franchise in Bègles (33), in 2016.

-On the day I went to enrol, I had two dossiers in my hands, and I was still hesitating between Economics and AES.
-I compared the list of subjects taught, and in the end, AES came out on top for its multidisciplinary aspect, much more in keeping with my project.
-It was quite hazy back then, but my dream was to run a company!
-I admit I didn’t really know how to go about it.
-In the late eighties, university was still quite removed from the business world.
-Although it was not mandatory, I also did several internships to “test” sectors of activity: banking, insurance, health, trade.
-And I became the President of the AES students association, a mini-business where I learned to manage a budget, make a margin on selling pastries and photocopies, organise events, recruit volunteers, and so on.
+On the day of registration, I had two files in my hands and was still hesitating between Economics and ESA… I compared the list of courses and, in the end, ESA won out thanks to its multidisciplinary aspect, much more in line with my project.
+It was still rather vague, but I dreamed of running a company!
+I must admit I didn’t really know which path to take to get there.
+At the end of the 1980s, university was still very far from the business world.
+So, although it wasn’t mandatory, I did several internships to “test” different sectors: banking, insurance, healthcare, retail.
+And I became president of the ESA students’ association, a mini company where I learned how to manage a budget, generate revenue by selling pastries and photocopies, organize student events, recruit and supervise volunteers…

-After obtaining a Master’s in AES, you continued your training at the IAE Pau-Bayonne?
+After obtaining a Master’s degree in ESA, did you continue your studies at IAE Pau-Bayonne?

-I found my first job in four months.
-I was aiming for a first experience in retail, and I was recruited by Auchan Bordeaux Lac as a department supervisor.
-I then evolved toward the roles of department head and deputy director of a hypermarket.
-In 2004, I was recruited by Leclerc as a non-food buyer and then became sales manager of the central purchasing service in Mont-de-Marsan and director of the Leclerc Biscarosse shopping centre.
-After twenty years in retail, it was time for me to create my own business.
-I studied quite a few franchises and I chose Bureau Vallée (a network of more than 300 shops in France) which was gaining market shares.
-A first retail outlet in Bègles, a second in the centre of Bordeaux, and a third project in progress.
+I found my first job within four months.
+I was aiming for an initial experience in retail and was hired by Auchan Bordeaux Lac as a department manager.
+Then I moved on to become department head and deputy hypermarket director.
+In 2004, I joined Leclerc as a non-food buyer, then commercial director of the Mont-de-Marsan purchasing center, and director of the Leclerc Biscarrosse shopping center.
+After twenty years in retail, it was time to start my own business.
+I studied several franchises and chose Bureau Vallée (a network of nearly 400 stores in France) which was gaining market share.
+A first store in Bègles, a second in downtown Bordeaux, and a third one in the works.

-What memories do you have of the Pau campus?
+What memories do you keep from the Pau campus?

-Happy years, meeting my future wife, a law student at the UPPA, highly competent teachers, many hours spent at the university library to do research, which would take just a few minutes on the Internet today.
+Wonderful years, meeting my future wife — a law student at UPPA —, high-quality teachers, and countless hours at the university library doing research that today would take only a few minutes with the internet…

-Three words that you spontaneously associate with the UPPA and IAE Pau-Bayonne?
+Three words you spontaneously associate with UPPA and IAE Pau-Bayonne?

-I chose the UPPA for three reasons: I could easily return home to my family in Tarbes, Pau was a pleasant, human-sized city, and the university had the reputation of offering a good quality of life and work.
+I chose UPPA for three reasons: I could easily return to my family in Tarbes, Pau was a pleasant, human-sized city, and the university had a reputation for offering a good quality of life and work.

 What advice would you give to a future student?